2023 Waterkloof 'Circumstance' Sauvignon Blanc

 2023 Waterkloof 'Circumstance Cape Coral Mouvèdre Rosé'

-Regular price £13.99 Save Liquid error (snippets/product-template line 117): Computation results in '-Infinity'%Mourvedre is perfect for Waterkloof, with its head in the sun and feet in the sea.
+Regular price £14.59 Sale price £12.84 Save 12%Mourvedre is perfect for Waterkloof, with its head in the sun and feet in the sea.
 So, not one to follow fashion, Paul Boutinot has made it the most planted red grape on this biodynamic farm.
 Cape Coral Rosé has vindicated that decision, promptly proving itself to be one of the finest rosés in The Southern Hemisphere, if not The World.
 Pale in colour and discreet of fragrance, yet with a palate weight and texture that makes it a decidedly gastronomic rosé.

 Tasting Notes